hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 The `tfrun` import provides access to data associated with a [Terraform run][run-glossary].

-This import currently includes two namespaces — `workspace`, which provides Sentinel policies with static data regarding the Terraform Cloud [workspace][workspace-glossary] associated with the run, and `cost_estimate`, which provides Sentinel policies with static data regarding the Terraform Cloud cost estimate associated with the run.
+This import currently consist of a `root` namespace, as well as namespaces for the `organization`, `workspace` and `cost-estimate`.
+Each namespace provides static data regarding the Terraform Cloud application that can then be consumed by Sentinel during a policy evaluation.

 ```
 tfrun
+├── created_at (string)
+├── message (string)
+├── speculative (boolean)
+├── is_destroy (boolean)
+├── variables (map of keys)
+├── organization
+│   └── name (string)
 ├── workspace
 │   ├── name (string)
 │   ├── description (string)